 This form of communication is by far the most important thing you can do to build consensus among your employees, not to mention information gathering.

 What might be considered "chit-chat" at any other time can be extremely effective business communication during a crisis.
 You will learn things you could not possibly find out any other way, and your employees will be kept up to date almost hour by hour on what is really going on.

 A note of caution: you must be a good communicator and not send mixed signals to the employees.
 What you say to one employee must be consistent with what you say to everyone else, because they will all talk about your conversations—more than you think.

 In addition, an open-door policy is paramount in a crisis management situation.
 You are the primary leader and therefore need to be accessible.

 Make your office as inviting as possible.
 Don't place your desk or a table between you and your employees; make your communications in your office as informal as possible.
 Arrange it so people want to come in and talk to you.
 Open yourself up—communicate!

-That is how I would define effective business communication.
 There are many books, and hundreds of business communication articles, written on this subject, so I will only briefly discuss the business communication methods I actually use.